kanusinghal/broccoli/README.markdown

   - Paul Hegarty's lectures on iPhone Application development (http://www.stanford.edu/class/cs193p/cgi-bin/drupal/downloads-2011-fall)
   - Google App Engine (Java) https://developers.google.com/appengine/docs/java/

+### Acknowledgement -
+Jin Yao for designing the splashscreen and app thumbnail.

 ### INSTALLING THE APP -
 Since the app is still under development, it is currently not available on App Store.
 However there are a few tools available on the web like Jailcoder which allow you to install the app on your jail broken device.
 Just download the code to Xcode and then create a patch for Xcode and the app for your iPhone.